Source code for pydy.codegen.ode_function_generators

 [docs] def generate(self): """Returns a function that evaluates the right hand side of the first order ordinary differential equations in one of two forms: x' = f(x, t, p) or x' = f(x, t, r, p) See the docstring of the generated function for more details. """ if self.system_type == 'full rhs': self.generate_full_rhs_function() elif self.system_type == 'full mass matrix': self.generate_full_mass_matrix_function() elif self.system_type == 'min mass matrix': self.generate_min_mass_matrix_function() self._create_base_rhs_function() return self._create_rhs_function()

-[docs] def __init__(self, *args, **kwargs): if theano is None: raise ImportError('Theano must be installed to use this class.') else: super(TheanoODEFunctionGenerator, self).__init__(*args, **kwargs)
+[docs] def __init__(self, *args, **kwargs): if theano is None: raise ImportError('Theano must be installed to use this class.') else: msg = ('Support for Theano code generation is deprecated as of ' 'PyDy version 0.9.0.
+It will be removed in a future ' 'version.') warn(msg, DeprecationWarning, stacklevel=2) super(TheanoODEFunctionGenerator, self).__init__(*args, **kwargs)

 __init__.__doc__ = ODEFunctionGenerator.__init__.__doc__